inventor-singh/open-notebook/README.md

 ## ⚙️ Setting Up

-Go to the [Setup Guide](docs/SETUP.md) to learn how to set up the tool in details.
+Go to the [Setup Guide](docs/SETUP.md) to learn how to set up the tool in detail.

+**Telus Note:**
+Make sure your `.env` is configured to connect with FuelIx.
+If you need credentials or help, reach out to your team lead or the FuelIx support channel.

 You don't need to clone this repo if you just want to use the app without building from source!
 Take a look at the [Open Notebook Boilerplate](https://github.com/lfnovo/open-notebook-boilerplate) repo with a sample of how to set it up for maximum feature usability.